kninad/kninad.github.io/notes-making-website.md

 for the page.
 Additionally, one can play around with the pandoc's default html template for gaining control over the placement of certain elements (like div) in the overall code.
-Finally the css file was created for styling the navigation bar and the page content.
+Finally the [solarized-light](http://thomasf.github.io/solarized-css/) css theme was created for styling the page content in conjuction with my custom css file for more fine grained control (font-family, font-szie, image sizes etc).

 To avoid writing the long pandoc command for each file, I wrote a simple bash script to run the command on all the markdown files which made